 Click here to find health care providers in your area that accepts Medicaid benefits.
 Your county's Department of Social Services (DSS) should also have a recent list of providers in your region.

 NOTICE TO THE PEOPLE WE SUPPORT:

-Individuals unable to pay full rate for services may qualify for a sliding fee based on family size and income.
+People unable to pay full rate for services may qualify for a sliding fee based on family size and income.
 Click here to view the sliding fee schedule.

 AVISO PARA PACIENTES: